-This 1996 report further states – nearly 65% women in India is illiterate, they are 24% of workforce, 21% professional and technical workers and only 2% managers.
+This 1996 report further states – nearly 65% women in India is illiterate, they are 24% of the workforce, 21% professional and technical workers and only 2% managers.
 UN has observed that despite recent economic gains in India in 1996 women participation in economic activities actually declined.

 One of the biggest observations made in this report was ‘Inter generational cycle of violence’ stating that any child observing violence in his/her childhood are more likely to become batterers themselves.
 This proves that domestic violence can affect boys/men equally badly but unfortunately this study or women’s groups have not taken up any precautions for the boys/men growing up in such environments.